 We work with other government agencies to protect and manage New Zealand’s biodiversity.

 We have develoed with the Department of Conservation a proposed National Policy Statement for Indigenous Biodiversity.
-We are currently seeking feedback on this.
-Find out more and have your say.
+We recently sought feedback on this.

 We also work on weeds and diseases (biosecurity) and marine biodiversity.